Atomic Backland Tour Review

 Finally, toe piece lock and release must be discussed.
 Simple bindings like the Backland have toe pieces with two distinct modes; the Backland binding has uphill mode, in which the toe piece is completely locked, and downhill mode.
 With the toe piece of the Backland in downhill mode, but the heel free, the ski would release, but there is not enough retention for normal function.
 Essentially, you must tour on the Backland binding with no expectation of release.
-The G3 Ion LT and Top Pick Fritschi Tecton 12, among others, have toe pieces that can be configured secure enough for touring, but with at least some level of release value in that touring mode.
+Some others have toe pieces that can be configured secure enough for touring, but with at least some level of release value in that touring mode.
 These others are better this way than the Backland.

 The Atomic Backland bindings employ a downhill boot retention style and standard that is widely proven to be more than adequate for the vast majority of backcountry skiing and ski mountaineering.
 A full tech-style binding like this, especially one as simple and light as the Backland Tour, has its limitations, to be sure.
 The retention is secure and tight but has limited release function and limited "elasticity".
 Without diving into it too much, realize that anything that can be skied has been skied on tech bindings just like (or even simpler and lighter than) the Atomic Backland.
-The skiing may be slower than on alpine bindings, but the risks of the backcountry environment requires this conservatism more than the equipment does.
-Another consideration in downhill performance is the binding's "ramp angle" or toe-heel delta.
-The Atomic Backland has relatively little delta.
-It is less dramatic than that of the Plum Guide XS, for instance.
-This is a good thing.
+The skiing may be slower than on alpine bindings, but the inherent risks of the backcountry environment requires this conservatism more than the equipment does.
+No matter what gear you are on, a high-speed crash in the backcountry is a grave matter.